LeeChuh/DiffusionLM_MIDI_Generator/README.md

 However, it's important to note that these results are dependent on the parameters and data used for training.
 Results may vary with different datasets or parameter settings.

+### Comparison Between Diffusion LM with BERT and Electra-BERT
 | Model                    | Iterations | Steps | bits-per-word (bpw)|
 |--------------------------|------------|-------|---------------|
 | Diffusion-LM using BERT  | 800        | 2000  | 0.00003       |